|SOME NOTES ON MEDIEVAL ENGLISH GENEALOGY

 The following are a few of the printed works (there are many more):

 The following National Archives information leaflets are available online:

 The English Monastic Archives project (University College, London) has compiled partial catalogues of the medieval records of English monasteries - including material such as charters, manorial documents and historical/biographical writings - and provided lists of the estates of each house.
-The information is presented in the form of three databases, one covering the religious houses, another their properties, and the third their records.
-These can be searched by locality, time period, and in a number of other ways.
+The information can be searched, or browsed by the name of the house, county, time period and other criteria.
 Though work has now finished, unfortunately the records appear to be only a selection, and even the coverage of monasteries is incomplete.
+Moreover, as so often with British academic projects, the website subsequently disappeared and the current version lacks much of the original functionality.
+In particular, search results are presented as lists of xml files, whose titles betray only minimal information about their contents.

 The following are also available online: